growthbook/growthbook/packages/front-end/README.md

 );
 ```

-### Special search syntax (advanced)
+### Custom search syntax (advanced)

-Sometimes we want to add support for special syntax to the search box.
+Sometimes we want to add support for custom syntax to the search box.
 For example, on the features page, we allow searching by toggled environment (e.g. `on:dev`).

 This is handled by the `transformQuery` parameter in the `useSearch` hook, which lets you modify the search term before it's processed by our search engine.
 Then, you can use `filterResults` to apply your custom logic.